itsakshaydilip/superhero-QC/README.md

 # Superhero-QC

 Superhero QC is a character and Scene finalisation tool that dives deeps into checks like Joint rotation Color and UV sets.
-It uses the scugbug cleaner for cleanup and prep.
+It uses the snugbug cleaner for cleanup and prep.
 ## Usage

 Drag and drop the script into maya's script editor and run it (ctrl+Enter).